Topics

 • Engage in Relaxing Activities Before Bed — Boost restorative sleep by focusing on sleep hygiene — which aims to create a relaxing environment and routine around sleep each night.
 Examples of relaxing activities to try as part of a sleep routine include taking a nightly bath or warm shower, reading or listening to music, walking your dog, practicing deep breathing and meditation, and limiting screen time before bed.
 To ensure you have an environment conducive to restorative sleep, make sure your room is cool and dark, and that you have a comfortable place to sleep.

 • Exercise Earlier in the Day — Scheduling your fitness sessions for specific times of day can also help improve sleep.
 Instead of exercising right before bed, consider morning or afternoon sessions.
 Certain workout types are more effective when performed earlier as well.
-For example, aerobic and resistance workouts can improve sleep onset when performed in the morning, and afternoon sessions of high-intensity fitness can boost sleep quality at night.

-Improve Sleep with WHOOP
+Improve your sleep with WHOOP

 If one of your health goals is to improve your sleep and spend more time in deep, restorative sleep each night, WHOOP can offer valuable insights that you can use to enhance your sleep routine.